mfrans1/mfrans1.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-My name is Louis, I am an atmospheric scientist.
+My name is Louis and I am an atmospheric scientist.

 My research focuses on tropical convection: how it works, how it organizes into phenomena like hurricanes, how it affects the Earth's climate, and how it might change in the future.
 I work as a postdoctoral fellow with [Dr. Marianna Linz](https://eps.harvard.edu/people/faculty-groups/linz-group) at Harvard University's Department of Earth and Planetary Sciences.
 More on my [research](https://lrivoire.github.io/research/).